This post may contain affiliate links.

 We sometimes use our screened-in porch, but if the weather is going to be too hot and sunny, we use our basement.
 If the basement feels damp, we set up our dehumidifier and aim a fan over the garlic to ensure it gets dry.

 At this point, it is a good idea to hang your garlic for good air circulation.
-That said, we have also done just fine laying the garlic out in a single layer on a large surface (like our ping pong table).
+That said, we have also done just fine laying the garlic out in a single layer on a large surface.

 - How to Grow a Year-Round Supply of Garlic